sgtoj/.dotfiles/README.md

 and development.
 It is designed to be **idempotent**, meaning it is safe to run multiple times.

+_This script was originally designed to run on MacOS, but works on linux too.
+It has been used on (WSL) Ubuntu 24.
+None of the `brew` casts work on Linux, so use `apt` as an alteritive.
+Additionally, must set the default shell to `zsh` after script is completed since `chsh` does not work from script._

 ### Instructions

 1. Run the script directly from your terminal using: